Jack44Wang/sgnmt/README.md

 # SGNMT

-TEST

 SGNMT is an open-source framework for neural machine translation (NMT) and other sequence prediction tasks.
 The tool provides a flexible platform which allows pairing NMT with various other models such as language models, length models, or bag2seq models.
 It supports rescoring both n-best lists and lattices.
 A wide variety of search strategies is available for complex decoding problems.

 SGNMT is compatible with multiple NMT implementations based on [Theano](http://deeplearning.net/software/theano/) ([Blocks](http://blocks.readthedocs.io/en/latest/)) and [TensorFlow](https://www.tensorflow.org/) (the